 Use the drop-down menu on the right to set the electronic fuse for each output channel.
 Select the appropriate fuse level for each accessory.
 The initial fuse settings are preset but can be changed according to your requirements.
 Double-check the Amps the accessory will draw and set the fuse level accordingly.

 There is a day-night sensor on the instrument cluster.
 For safety and visibility reasons, the bike's lights conform to the different presets for day and night riding - based on readings from the day-night sensor.

 The HEX ezCAN extends this functionality to the accessory lights so that their brightness can be set separately for day and night, dim and bright .
 The sun slider (☀) sets the brightness for day riding, while the moon (☾) slider sets the brightness for night riding.
 Dim and bright settings are done individually, hence the two different icons.

-All lights can be activated or deactivated by holding in the turn signal cancel button for 3s (i.e. toggle on and off).
+All lights can be activated or deactivated by holding in the turn signal cancel button (For R1200 LC & K1600) or trip / info button for ( F800 & R1200) for 3s (i.e. toggle on and off).
 If configured, the auxiliary and horn outputs will remain active when the lights are deactivated.

 Four additional options for auxiliary lights: